tommasocarraro-sony/recsys-agent/README.md

 These are the available tools to date:

-1. get_top_k_recommendations: it takes as input a user ID and a number (i.e., k) of desired recommended items, and it generates a ranking over these items using the pre-trained recommender system.
+1. `get_top_k_recommendations`: it takes as input a user ID and a number (i.e., k) of desired recommended items, and it generates a ranking over these items using the pre-trained recommender system.
 It can optionally take item IDs as input, for example, when the recommended items must satisfy some user's given conditions.
-2. item_filter: it takes as input some user's conditions and returns a list of IDs of items that satisfy the given conditions.
+2. `item_filter`: it takes as input some user's conditions and returns a list of IDs of items that satisfy the given conditions.
 Alternatively, it can generate the path to a txt file containing these IDs.
 This is done for efficient use of streamed tokens.
-3. vector_store_search: it takes as input a query and performs a search in the vector database.
+3. `vector_store_search`: it takes as input a query and performs a search in the vector database.
 The vector database contains embedded item descriptions/storylines.
-4. get_like_percentage: it takes as input a list of item IDs and computes the percentage of users that like those items in the recommendation dataset.
+4. `get_like_percentage`: it takes as input a list of item IDs and computes the percentage of users that like those items in the recommendation dataset.
-5. get_popular_items: it generates a list of popular items by computing the .75 quantile of the rating distribution.
+5. `get_popular_items`: it generates a list of popular items by computing the .75 quantile of the rating distribution.
 If some item IDs are given, it only returns items that are popular in the given item set.
-6. get_user_metadata: it takes as input a user ID and desired metadata user features and returns the requested features.
+6. `get_user_metadata`: it takes as input a user ID and desired metadata user features and returns the requested features.
-7. get_item_metadata: it takes as input an item ID and desired metadata item features and returns the requested features.
+7. `get_item_metadata`: it takes as input an item ID and desired metadata item features and returns the requested features.
-8. get_interacted_items: it takes as input a user ID and returns the IDs of the items the user interacted with in the past.
+8. `get_interacted_items`: it takes as input a user ID and returns the IDs of the items the user interacted with in the past.
 It returns only the most 20 recent ones if the user interacted with more than 20 items in the dataset.

 ## Prerequisites